-The HSI program team will host webinars in which key features and expectations of the S-STEM program will be discussed.
+The HSI program team will host webinars in which key features and expectations of the HSI:ELPSE solicitation will be discussed.
 Information regarding the webinars will be posted to the HSI program webpage for this solicitation.

 An individual may be listed as PI or co-PI on at most two HSI:ELPSE proposals per submission deadline.